Fiddlers on the Loose!

 From Churchill and Snow Lake to Flin Flon, the MCO’s Fiddlers on the Loose are all over the province playing and work-shopping fiddle and folk music.

-The six musicians and librarian/stage manager travel by van, plane, and train to the more remote regions of the province, providing music education and performances to young people and communities facing economic and geographic challenges.
+The six musicians and MCO's Director of Education and Community Engagement travel by bus, van, plane, and train to the more remote regions of the province, providing music education and performances to young people and communities facing economic and geographic challenges.

 The musicians who make up our group bring the rigour and experience of internationally trained professionals who’ve spent years developing their craft.